 Cam was a film produced by the near-ubiquitous Blumhouse that was released to Netflix after making the rounds of several film festivals.
 It is a directorial debut for Daniel Goldhaber from a script by Isa Mazzei who based it on her own experiences as a cam girl.

 Cam comes with the interestingly original premise – a cam girl who performs on a live video porn site finds that a doppelganger has stolen her identity and is wreaking havoc with her life.
-We have had assorted doppelganger films before with the likes of The Man Who Haunted Himself (1970), The Dark Half (1993) and Doppelganger (1993) to a more recent spate of films with the likes of Another Me (2013), The Double (2013), Enemy (2013), The One I Love (2014) and The Evil Within (2017).
+We have had assorted doppelganger films before with the likes of The Man Who Haunted Himself (1970), The Dark Half (1993) and Doppelganger (1993) to a more recent spate of films with the likes of Another Me (2013), The Double (2013), Enemy (2013), The One I Love (2014), The Evil Within (2017) and Us (2019).
 On the other hand, the life of the webcam girl is not one that has been explored on film before.
 The only prior example that one has come across was the slasher film Girlhouse (2014).

 The mix of the doppelganger theme and the interestingly original central character of a camgirl certainly makes Cam seem potentially worthwhile.
 As it opens and we see Madeline Brewer competing for tokens and various users responding with chat messages and icons, it feels like one is being drawn into a secret world that one had no idea existed.
 It is also something that feels far more authentic than Girlhouse, which seemed to be trying to be awfully safe and avoid actually having the cam girls do the things they do – take their clothes off.
 The opening – where Madeline Brewer, better known as the crazy one-eyed Janine on The Handmaid’s Tale (2017– ), slits her throat as a piece of performance theatre – certainly grabs your attention.